 Continue backing the screw out in short increments.
 At some point it will start to have a muffled sound and run a little rough.
 Stop there and turn the screw clockwise a small amount until it runs smooth again.
 It should be running slightly rich at this point which is where you want it.
 Now that we’ve finished with the carb adjustment, it’s time to move on to sharpening that chainsaw.

 Before doing a test, I wanted to sharpen the chainsaw.
 What seems like a tedious job is actually quite easy.
 I’ll cover all the details on how to sharpen a chainsaw here.
-The two key areas you want to focus on are the depth gauge fins and the actual cutting teeth.
+The two key parts of a chainsaw sharpener are the depth gauge and the actual sharpener.
 I’ll start with the depth gauge fins.
 The depth gauge fins are there to control the depth of cut.
 If they are too tall, the cutting teeth will not be able to reach the wood you are trying to cut.
 To short and the cutting teeth will dig in to deep, increasing the chance of the saw kicking back.
 You should use a depth gauge guide and file, similar to this one.
 Depth gauge and File.

 Depth Gauge Fins